Devansh-Vaidya/GesturePaint/README.md

 learning models implemented in this project, ensuring robust performance and accuracy.
 For inquiries regarding the dataset or potential collaborations, please contact me.

-The dataset used in this project is a combination of two sources:

-- **American Sign Language Dataset from [Kaggle](https://www.kaggle.com/)**: This dataset provides a collection of images representing various signs in American Sign Language (ASL).
-It was instrumental in training the machine-learning model to recognize hand gestures accurately.

-- **Single Hand Finger Count Dataset from [Zenodo](https://zenodo.org/)**: This dataset comprises images of hand gestures representing different counts of fingers.
-It played a crucial role in training the model to recognize and interpret finger counts accurately.

-Combining these datasets provided a diverse and comprehensive training set, enabling the model to effectively recognize both ASL signs and finger counts.

 ## Data Preprocessing

 The dataset was prepocessed in the file `data_preprocessing.py`.
 The preprocessing includes: